 The ministry's objective is to promote the high quality of the music performances, accessibility to services, music-related leisure activities and the field's cultural policy work.
 Safeguarding accessibility to and the diversity of music are also of importance.

 The majority of state funding for music is granted by the Ministry of Education and Culture as central government transfers to orchestras.
-The ministry intends to reform the financing system for orchestras, theatres and museums so that it better takes into account changes that affect the field of arts and society.

 The Act on the Financing of Education and Culture (1705/2009) and the Theatres and Orchestras Act (730/1992) lay down provisions on central government transfers.
-Presently, the central government transfers system is based on imputed person years and a unit price determined per person year.
+The central government transfers system is based on imputed person years and a unit price determined per person year.
 A total of 28 orchestras receive central government transfers.
 This network of orchestras covers the entire country.

 - Central government transfers for theatres and orchestras